James IV: Peace efforts with England

-Margaret did not bear her first child until 1507 when she was seventeen.
-James IV's marriage to Margaret meant that only the future Henry VIII stood between the Scottish king and the English succession, as Henry's lack of an heir made it possible that either James or one of his successors might succeed if the Tudors failed to produce heirs.
-Margaret's first pregnancy resulted in the birth of James, Duke of Rothesay at the Palace of Holyroodhouse in February 1507.
-However, this heir to the throne died a year later in February 1508.
+Margaret did not bear her first child until 1507, when she was seventeen.
+James IV's marriage to Margaret meant that only the future Henry VIII stood between the Scottish king and the English succession, as Henry's lack of an heir made it possible that either James or one of his successors might succeed if the House of Tudor failed to produce heirs.
+Margaret's first pregnancy resulted in the birth of James, Duke of Rothesay, at the Palace of Holyroodhouse in February 1507.
+However, this heir to the throne died a year later, in February 1508.
 At this point Margaret was already pregnant with a second child, a daughter whose name is unknown, and who was born and died in July 1508.
 In October 1509, a second son was born and named Arthur, a name recalling Margaret's late brother, Arthur, Prince of Wales, and reminding the still heirless Henry VIII that, if he were unable to produce a legitimate son to succeed him, it might be a son of Margaret Tudor who would succeed.